fcdoc/doc/en/flashduty/conf/template.md

 {{end}}
 {{end}}
 ```
-6. **How to extract the value of a field with a "." in the name, such as the information of "obj.instance" in the label?**
+6. **How to extract the field value with "." in the name, such as the information of " obj.instance " in the label?**

 ```i18n
 // Use the index function
 {{index .Labels "obj.instance"}}
 ```

-7. **How to extract the information of a label in an incident's associated alert and remove duplicates?**
+7. **How do I extract the information of a label from an incident-associated alert and remove duplicates?**

 ```i18n
 // Use the alertLabels function to get the deduplicated array